qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 Some benefits:

+- Higher-order functions.
+It allows [reusing a piece of code along with captured data](./About%20Code%20Reuse,%20Polymorphism%20and%20Abstraction#code-reuse-mechanisms).
 - Inspection: Explicit execution state is easier to inspect and display (than stackframe and code execution position).
 - Serialization: Explicit execution state can be serialized and deserialized, thus be stored to database and sent across network.
 - Suspension: Explicit execution state allows temporarily suspending execution and resume it later.
 Suspending thread is harder (to avoid suspending the whole process, you need to run it in a separate thread) and less efficient (current OS is not optimized for one million threads).
 (Turning execution state as data.
 It's related to mutation-data duality)
 - Modification: Explicit execution state can be modified.
 It makes cancellation and rollback easier.
-While modifying running code control flow is harder.
+(Modifying execution stack and execution state is harder, and it's not supported by many mainstream languages.)
 - Forking: Allows forking control flow, which can be useful in some kinds of simulations.

-The idea is to use data to represent computation (includes logic and strategy).

-- Higher-order functions.
-A function value is a piece of code with data that can be called.
-Functional programming encourage building complex logic by composing simple building blocks.
-- Control-flow-state-machine duality.
-A suspendable control flow (async, generator) can be turned into a state machine.
-(Restate does serialization of control flow)

 ### Algebraic effect and execution state